 Contact: Eric W. Boyer, Esq.

 305.670.1101 Ext.
 1023

 EXPERT FAILED TO MEET THE DAUBERT STANDARDS RULE

 First-Party Property Insurance Coverage Claim

-MIAMI ― Quintairos, Prieto, Wood & Boyer, P.A., trial attorneys Roberto M. Ureta and Jennifer C. Perez obtained a defense verdict on behalf of their client, the respondent, a Florida commercial property and casualty insurer.
+MIAMI ― Quintairos, Prieto, Wood & Boyer, P.A., trial attorney Roberto M. Ureta obtained a defense verdict on behalf of his client, the respondent, a Florida commercial property and casualty insurer.
 The petitioners filed a Declaratory Judgment Action to obtain coverage under their homeowner’s insurance policy for damages allegedly due to Hurricane Irma, including damages to their roof, interior, and fence.

 Prior to the start of trial, the Court granted, in part, the defense’s Daubert motion ruling that the petitioners’ expert’s opinion that there was a hole or opening in the roof of the property and interior damage to the property as a result of Hurricane Irma was not corroborated or supported by his own deposition testimony, was completely insufficient, and did not meet the Daubert test.
 The Court further ruled that the petitioners’ expert testimony amounted to pure opinion testimony that was not supported by the facts of the case.